 TEMPLES – INLAND

 Pura Besakih – Besakih, Karangasem regency Northeast Bali.
-Bali’s most important temple with greates over 80 shrines to the varius gods and spirits.
+Bali’s most important temple with over 80 shrines to the various gods and spirits.

 Pura Luhur Batukaru – Tabanan, South Bali.
 Dedicated to the god of Mt.
-Batukau, this temple is a small haven for flower and bird lovers.
+Batukaru, this temple is a small haven for flower and bird lovers.

 Pura Yeh Gangga – near Mengwi, Tabanan.
 Pura Ulun Danu Batur near Batur village.
 The second most important temple after Besakih, housing more than 90 shrines.
 Worth visiting at any time of year but especially during the Odalan Festival (usually in March but depending on the full moon), which is dedicated to the goddess of the crater lake and said to control the irrigation systems for the entire island.
 Pura Ulun Danu Bratan near Bedugul.
 This temple has several shrines which are located on both the lake’s shore and on various small islets.
 The following three temples are between Seribatu and Tampaksiring, north of Ubud;